requireiot/stdpins/README.md

         digitalWrite( pinLED, HIGH );
     }
 ```
-A minimal program with this loop uses 438 bytes flash memory with `stdpins`, and 722 bytes with the Arduino functions.
+A minimal program with this loop used 438 bytes flash memory with `stdpins`, and 722 bytes with the Arduino functions.

 One cycle through the loop takes 0.375µs with `stdpins`, and 6.7µs with Arduino ... if the pin value is known at compile time.
 If the pin value is in a variable, so you use `SET_PA(LED;var)` or `digitalWrite(pinLED,var)`, then the times are 1.6µs vs 7.0µs.